 On the first “International Happiness Day” (March 20, 2013) he organized a huge event in Brussels in cooperation with the United Nations and the Embassy of Bhutan.
 More than 500 people (among them 14 ambassadors of different countries) took part in this highly appreciated event.

-Recently he got a lot of media-attention in Belgium and the Netherlands because he succeeded to make two popular tv-talkshows completely silent during two full minutes.
+He got a lot of media-attention in Belgium and the Netherlands because he succeeded to make two popular tv-talkshows completely silent during two full minutes.
 To prove the impact of silence as “quality attention”.

 In 2013 “The World Book of Love” has been launched, accompanied by “The International conference on Love” in Brussels and Amsterdam (keynotes of Prof. Andreas Bartels, Prof. Ng Man Lun etc).
 In this unique volume 100 experts from 50 countries share what we know about the most creative force in human life: love.
 It is first published in Dutch (April 2013) , afterwards in German and French (September 2013).
 Other versions will soon follow (Russian, Italian …)